-Bjørn Kaltenborn is Vice President of NVP and Senior Research Scientist at the Norwegian Institute for Nature Research (NINA).
+Bjørn Kaltenborn is the Vice President of NVP and Senior Research Scientist at the Norwegian Institute for Nature Research (NINA).

-Lars-Otto Reiersen is Marine Biologist and Professor with a long-term track record from working in the Arctic.
+Lars-Otto Reiersen is a Marine Biologist and Professor with a long-term track record from working in the Arctic.

 Thor S. Larsen is NVP’s Secretary General and Researcher at the Norwegian University of Life Sciences (NMBU).

 Ragnhild Utne is NVP’s Office Manager and Management Consultant at UNIS.